JoLeed/FluffySettings/README.md

         [AppsettingsProperty]
         public List<string> SomeRandonListSettings { get; set; } = new List<string> {"first", "second" };
     }

-### Usage
+In Main():

     SettingsModel settings = new SettingsModel(false); //creating new instance of your file

 When you initalize new instance of appsettings file, it automatically loads it's parameter's values.

-Requesting parameter declared in your class, instantly returns value from appsettings file.\
+Retrieving parameter declared in your class, instantly returns value from initialized appsettings file.\

-*!!Important!!
-File does not automatically synchronise with the physical one on the device since **Source mirroring is still in development**.
-When file gets modified by another process or user, properies won't synchronise.
-All properties are loaded only once.
-When you want the current content of your file, call:*

-    settings.Discard()

-*This way, all changes are discarded and file is being reloaded to it's newest state.*

-### When file is initialized, you can already access any property value

     settings.AllowedHosts
     > "value"

-Later usage
+Later usage:

     settings.LogsLocation = "C:\Users\Fluffy\Logs\Output" // setting parameter value
     settings.Save()
- :

-    settings.Save()
-> saves the file and applies the changes to your appsettings.json

-: :
 # Source Mirroring
 Source mirroring enables your instance to be always on time with it's original state.
+You dont need to reinitialize the instance or restart your app to access current file content!

+## Disabling Source Mirroring
-### It's recommended to keep the source mirroring on, but if you're motivated to do so:
+It's recommended to keep the source mirroring on, but if you're motivated to do so:

-In your model, add parameter to the constructor:
+###In your model, add parameter to the constructor:

     ublic SettingsModel(bool autosv) : base(mirroring: autosv) { }

-Then while creating an instance:
+###Then while creating an instance:

     SettingsModel settings = new SettingsModel(false); //passes false value to the constructor of the file.

-### SourceChanged Event for handling settings modification
+## SourceChanged Event for handling and detection of settings file modification
+Sometimes your appsettings file [can be modified by hand](#Visual-studio-json-editor-&-SourceMirroring-conflict) or by another process.
+SourceChanged event allows you to handle settings modification properly!
-Event is being called when source file gets modified.
+Event is being called every time when source file gets modified.
-This allows you to be always up-to-date with settings of your file without restarting the app or reinitializing the instance.
-You can override the **SourceChanged** method to handle this event.

-### Example usage
+### Example usage (Overriding the SourceChanged event)

-    public override void FileChanged()
+    public override void SourceChanged()
     {
         // your logic here
     }

-### **Visual studio json editor & SourceMirroring conflict**
+# Visual studio json editor & SourceMirroring conflict
 Some text editors like "Visual studio" are not properly modyfying the text files, leaving your instance content outdated even with mirroring on.
 When settings are critical for your app and you don't want to override new settings edited using this editors with the new one, always call .Discard() before modyfying property value.

-## Properties protection
+# Properties protection
 Some settings should be read only for yoor app.
 To make it so, add the **ProtectedProperty** attribute to your property.
 You will be only able to modify this property from your file or other program.
 This is to keep your program secure and prevent any bugs to gain access to unwanted parts.